 Usually you talk about anything that is on your mind and anything can be a suitable subject for discussion in the consulting room.
 Sometimes, with certain issues and in certain circumstances and/or with couples I may set the agenda.
 But usually it is the client who starts the discussion.

 7. Can I arrange therapy for someone else?

 Of course there are times when we all feel we want to help a friend, partner, husband, wife, son, daughter or other family member to deal with their problems.
 Arranging therapy for them can seem like a great idea.
 However, in my experience, for therapy to have as good a chance as possible of being effective and productive it is best for the motivation for change to come from the individual – with support and encouragement.
 ‘You can take a horse to water but you cannot make it drink’ is an apt saying here.

 8. Anything else I should know?

 Definitely!
-Therapy involves Work, Investment and Commitment… all with a capital W, I and C. It is an Investment in and Commitment to yourself.
+Therapy involves Work, Investment and Commitment… all with a capital W, I and C. It is an Investment in and Commitment in yourself.
 Do you have the resources available to be able to commit to attending a therapy session once a week?
-Before starting therapy you need to carefully consider whether you do have the time, money and emotional energy to be able to commit to therapy.
+Before starting therapy you need to carefully consider whether you have the time, money and emotional energy to be able to commit to therapy.
 Like many things in life, effectiveness and results are proportionate to what you’re able and/or willing to put in terms of time, money and effort.

 9. What sort of people come to see you?